TranslationalBiophotonics/annotation-guide/index.md

 ![Image](images/prad.png)

-When selected a thumbnail display of all images within that folder will display, as shown below:
+When selected, a thumbnail display of all images within that folder will display, as shown below:

 ![Image](images/prad_select.png)

 Select the first image you intend to annotate, then select **Open**.
 In this example, we will select the first image in the list, **pds_1_HE.tif**.
 This will open a whole-slide image viewer, as shown below:

 ![Image](images/pds_1.png)

+We are now ready to begin our first annotation!

+### Annotating Images